 The Research Gala provides an opportunity for graduate students to receive valuable feedback on their research, network with experts in the field of gifted education and showcase their research.
-We are currently accepting submissions for the NAGC Research & Evaluation Network Graduate Student Research Gala, to be held during the 2015 NAGC Convention in Phoenix, AZ (Nov 12-15).
-The deadline for submissions is July 1, 2015.
-Although participation in the research gala is not a requirement, it is highly encouraged among participants.
+We are currently accepting submissions for the 2017 NAGC Research & Evaluation Network Graduate Student Research Gala.
+The deadline for submissions is July 1, 2017 at 11:59 PM.
+Although participation in the Research Gala is not a requirement, it is highly encouraged among participants.

 Winners will be selected for the following categories:

 **Please note that the Doctoral-level Completed Research category no longer includes completed dissertation research; however, doctoral students may want to consider submitting their completed dissertation research for the Research and Evaluation Network Dissertation Award.
-You may contact the Graduate Student Research Gala Chair, Cindy Gilson at email@example.com for further information about the Dissertation Award.
+You may contact the Awards Committee Chair, Christine Weber, for further information about the Dissertation Award.

 Research papers will be judged by experts in the field of giftedness, creativity, and talent.
-Winners will be announced at the Gala, and will receive an award certificate and gift card.
-Gala participants must be a member of the Research & Evaluation Network to participate.
-All NAGC members are allowed three free network memberships.
+Winners will be announced at the Gala and will receive an award certificate.
+First place winners will receive a gift card.
 Guidelines/instructions for submitters and criteria for judging are provided here.
-All applicants must complete a submission checklist.
+All applicants must complete an online submission checklist.